Have Processes in Place

 Need some inspiration for writing emails to potential clients?
 Grab my Email Templates for Service Providers here.

 Once they’ve met the terms of the proposal, such as paying a deposit, signing a contract and agreeing to your terms, it’s time to set up their account.
 You should do this within 24 business hours of receiving the signed agreement (if you use one).
 You can set them up on Basecamp, Trello, or another project management system of your choice.
 I use Google Drive and Dropbox.

 Email Follow Up

 Send an email to your client to get their account login information.
-I use a Client Information Sheet; the client just has to complete it and send it back with the required info.
+I use a Client Information Sheet; the client must complete it and send it back with the required information.
 You can then add that information to the account you’ve set up for them.

 Some VAs include all this information in a welcome packet, but you’ll still want to email your client anything that may need clarifying.
 You can even send them a welcome video if you’re up to it!

 Once you’ve onboarded your client, get to work!
 You don’t want to wait for weeks to get the work in and completed.